-The Royal Australian College of General Practitioners (RACGP) is the country’s largest professional general practice organisation, representing more than 41,000 members, including more than 24,000 Fellows, who treat more than 22 million patients1 across Australia every year.
+As Australia’s largest professional general practice organisation, the RACGP represents more than 43,000 members, including more than 24,000 Fellows who have completed specialist training (or its equivalent).
+These are the frontline GPs who treat almost 22 million patients1 across the country every year.

-The General Practice: Health of the Nation report focuses on a range of topic areas, including:
+The General Practice: Health of the Nation report focuses on a range of general practice topic areas, including:

 - the health of the profession

 - the varied and important services that GPs provide to communities

 - challenges facing GPs and practices.

 RACGP members select a specific topic of focus for the report each year.
 In 2021, that focus is multimorbidity in general practice.
 The ongoing challenge of adapting processes and responding to the COVID-19 pandemic is also reflected in survey findings throughout the report.

 As the fifth edition of General Practice: Health of the Nation, this report provides opportunity to track changes over the short and medium term and forecasts possible longer-term changes and their implications.